The Exit 8

 The Exit 8 took nine months to develop and was designed to be made in a short amount of time and on a low budget, as Kotake felt another game he was making at the time had too long of a development cycle.
 The game was inspired by the "surreal" atmosphere of underground passageways and the concept of liminal spaces; the Finnish horror game series I'm on Observation Duty also served a key part in the creation of the game, as it inspired the game's anomaly mechanic.
 The setting was modelled after several Japanese metro stations, including a station in Osaka and the Kiyosumi-shirakawa Station in Kōtō, Tokyo.

 The Exit 8 received positive reviews, with many critics praising the game for its psychological horror and realistic environment, although critiqued the game for its short length and lack of replayability.
 The VR version received similarly positive reception.
 The game was nominated for many awards, winning at both the Japan Game Awards and the CEDEC Awards.
 Additionally, the game has received over 2 million downloads.
 In the wake of the game's release, various games released that took heavy inspiration from Exit 8 and were subsequently dubbed "Exit 8-likes".
 A successor to the game called Platform 8 was released on 31 May 2024.
 (Note: In Platform 8s hidden ending, it is revealed that Platform 8 is a direct prequel to The Exit 8.)
-A live-action film adaptation of the game was released on 29 August 2025.
+A live-action film adaptation of the game was released on 29 August 2025 in Japan, and 10 April 2026 in the United States.